agrayush13/laundry-lo-src/docs/architecture.md

 styling is SCSS Modules, icons are lucide-react.
 No state library - React context covers what we need.

+The homepage adds GSAP with ScrollTrigger and Lenis, and a self-hosted Fraunces variable font.
+All three are scoped to `/`: they load after first paint and never enter an app route's payload.

 ### Directory layout

 ```